 Brokenwood, Hunter Valley, NSW

-You can simply sip the work of this five-star winery or dive into the VIP soil-to-cellar experience that matches meal with its leading bottles; both casual and memorable afternoons are catered for at Brokenwood.
+You can simply sip the work of this five-star winery or dive into the VIP soil-to-cellar experience that matches meals with its leading bottles; both casual and memorable afternoons are catered for at Brokenwood.
 There's also a stellar outdoor terrace that capitalises on the beauty of the Hunter, as well as two on-site eateries serving the perfect accompaniments to your tastings.

-Wine to try: The Graveyard Vineyard Shiraz as part of the soil-to-cellar experience.
+Wine to try: The Graveyard Vineyard Shiraz.

 Cellar door: Over 1400 square metres, it's the largest in the area, with several tasting options available, starting from $10.
+Try six wines plus seasonal canapes for $60 per person.

 401-427 McDonald's Road, Pokolbin; (02) 4998 7559

-Moorilla, Derwent Valley, Tasmnia
+Moorilla, Derwent Valley, Tasmania

 David Walsh doesn’t just do art.
 Mona’s creator also owns Moorilla, the Derwent Valley winery that creates small-batch, cool-climate wines.
 The cellar door is next door to Tasmania’s famously provocative art gallery, meaning you can quaff Pinot beneath John Olsen work The Source.
 Visitors can also tour Moorilla’s southern vineyard and taste wine straight from the tank on the property’s winery tours.